tc39/notes/es7/2016-05/may-25.md

 DH: can be a single it that marks the function as uninitialised

-FST: then it should specify it that way
+EFT: then it should specify it that way

 JHD: can it be a live binding to a different function that always throws, that's updated later?